Director of Graduate Studies

 Our M.A. program offers students a solid grounding in the professional study of the history and culture of the Americas.
 Because our program serves a varied audience – from documentary producers to social workers to predoctoral students – we offer a broad-based curriculum that includes many opportunities to pursue specific research interests.
 Most of our M.A. students complete the degree within two years.

-We will consider applications to our M.A. program in two rounds for fall 2013 admission.
-The deadline for applying for our first review is February 1, 2013.
-A second round will be considered for applications received by April 5, 2013.
+We will consider applications to our M.A. program on a rolling basis for fall 2014 admission.
+The deadline for applying for our first review is February 3, 2014.
 The earlier you submit your application the better chance you will have to be considered for Fellowship money.

 If you are a minority or the first generation in your family to attend college, and you meet the academic guidelines, you may be considered for a Schomburg Fellowship.
 To be considered, please submit an additional personal statement indicating why you would be a good candidate for this Fellowship.
 Please click on the following link to learn more about this Fellowship.